Åke Sagrén: Other work

 Sagrén was secretary in the 1974 Defense Investigation and expert in 1978 Defense Committee as well as the 1984 Defense Committee.
 He became a member of the Royal Swedish Academy of War Sciences in 1978.
 Sagrén was chairman of the board of the Fältrittklubben from 1996 to 2001 (honorary member in 2001), of the Army, Navy and Air Film (Föreningen Armé- Marin- och Flygfilm) from 1996 to 2001, of the Försvarsfrämjandet from 2000 until its closure in 2004 and of the Swedish Fencing Federation (Svenska Fäktförbundet) as well as the honorary general secretary of the Association of Home Guard Officers (Hemvärnsbefälets Riksförbund).
 Sagrén was also deputy chairman of the board of the Karolinska förbundet.

 Personal life

 In 1982 he married Yvonne Öström (born 1947).
 He has three children.

 Death

 Sagrén died on 12 December 2022 in Täby, Sweden.
 The funeral service was held on 27 January 2023 in Täby Church.
+Attendees, among others, where the former Chiefs of the Army, Lieutenant General Mertil Melin, Major General Paul Degerlund, General Sverker Göranson and Major General Berndt Grundevik.